 A labour of love: 2 years in the making

 THIS YEAR IS THE SECOND ANNIVERSARY of this personal blog, which feels a bit unreal to me – it doesn’t seem that long ago.
-Over those two years, this labour of love turned itself into a platform of more than 50,000 readers a year – featuring a bookshelf with more than 30 of my favorite books, and a small newsletter sent to more than 350 people every Sunday.
+Over those two years, this labour of love turned itself into a platform of more than 50,000 readers a year – featuring a bookshelf with more than 30 of my favorite books, and a small newsletter full of personal recommendations sent to more than 350 people every last Thursday of the month.

 One of the great things about building a platform and having ownership over it is that it allows you to create an instant feedback loop.
 Because writing is in many ways a solo act – an expression of deep thinking, there isn’t much dialogue during the writing process.
 While a comedian or a teacher receives direct feedback from the audience during the performance, a writer, however, receives that feedback after the piece has already been delivered.
 This blog, however, enables me to engage in an ongoing dialogue and helps me to experience a more interactive, and rewarding creative process.

 On top of that, the platform has also given me the editorial freedom to come up with pieces of content whenever I want to.
-The blog is a “creative project” as I’ve called it many times, that started two years ago in my tiny apartment in Amsterdam – just me and my laptop and some clarity on how I wanted this platform to look and feel like.
+This creative project started two years ago in my tiny apartment in Amsterdam – just me and my laptop and some clarity on how I wanted this platform to look and feel like.

 It’s my deep passion for telling stories, connecting with people, and business that kept me going at a consistent pace.
 I believe in the power of storytelling and that we, people, change through conversation.
 Good stories refer back to the universal elements of the human experience.
 They remind us that we have more in common than we might think sometimes.